karleighponnock/code_refactor/README.md

 Line 22,  26, 33, 40, 50 Added alt tag to all images

+Move all contents tags up to the rest of the related css

 Line 25 class="search-engine-optimization" ADD tag "contents"

 Line 39 class attribute changed to contents